Don’t Think Twice (2016) Review

 Don’t Think Twice is a 2016 comedy-drama about a member of a comedy troupe who gets a big break and the effects it has on those that didn’t.

-The following is a written review, but be sure to listen (above) to our in-depth examination of the film.
 In New York City, one of the hottest improv comedy troupes around is called The Commune, led by talented but troubled founder Miles (Mike Birbiglia).
 With him are Allison (Kate Micucci), a nebbish girl who has long been working on a graphic novel, Lindsay (Tami Sagher) who has dreams but lives off wealthy parents, Bill (Chris Gethard) who questions the work even if he loves doing it, and Jack (Keegan-Michael Key), arguably the most promising who tends to showboat.
 Lastly is Jack’s girlfriend Samantha (Gillian Jacobs), the troupe’s emcee and most insecure.

 Their small theater is always full and the group, though tensions persist, work incredibly well.
 Then comes news that staff from Weekend Live, a Saturday Night Live-type comedy skit show will attend a show, and it’s Miles who feels the most excitement, having auditioned previously thinking this might be a second chance.
 But on the night of the show, it’s Jack who takes center stage and when it’s over, he and Sam get a call.
 It immediately causes a riff and then, when Sam chooses not to take the audition–feeling she’s not ready for it–Jack nails it and gets hired.
 It crumbles the team and all the inner bitterness boils to the surface, all realizing that nothing is as sure as their dreams always seem to be.